For people building with AI who aren't engineers

 examplebest forwhat it proves

-cli-notesCLI buildersPlan, test, review, and ship for a command-line tool.
+cli-notesif you like the terminalPlan, test, review, and ship a small command-line tool.

 starter-todo